Covid-19 Precautions and Procedures

 Use proper social distancing (2 meters /6 feet) practices whenever possible.

 We only use double sea kayaks for our guest, therefore if you are an odd numbered group or an individual you will be asked to partner up with another client or a guide (Only possible to partner up with a guide when we have an odd numbered group).
-If you get partnered up we will ask that you wear a face-mask (or equivalent) while paddling with them.
+If you get partnered up we it is up to you to decide if you would like to wear a face-mask (or equivalent) while paddling with them.

 What we ask for our safety and that of our other guests: